JeffBelgum/configclasses/README.md

   - [] Comprehensive docs
          Includes docs on adding your own sources.

 ## Contribution

-Issues and Pull Requests on open issues welcome.
+Feature requests, issues, and Pull Requests welcome.
+Please file an issue with a feature request or suggestion intended to prompt discussion before submitting a PR that implements new functionality to avoid writing code that conflicts with the goals of the project.

 ## License